Janusz Ostrogski: Biography

 Janusz was of the princely Ostrogski family, the son of Konstanty Wasyl Ostrogski and Sophie née Tarnowski.
 He had four siblings; brothers Aleksander and Konstanty and sisters Katarzyna and Elzbieta.
 He spent his early childhood in Dubno, and then lived at the court of Holy Roman Emperor in Vienna.
 In 1579 he converted from Orthodoxy to Roman Catholicism.

 In 1577, he led the defense of Dubno against the Tatars.
 During the Livonian War in 1579, he participated in military campaigns in Chernigov and Novgorod-Seversky.
-On 2 February 1593 together with Alexander Vyshnevetsky he won the battle with the Cossack army under the command of C. Kosinski.
+On 2 February 1593 together with Alexander Vyshnevetsky he won the battle with the Cossack army under the command of Kosinski.
 For the protection of state borders and their own possessions in 1609, he founded Ostrogski ordination, the capital of which over time became Dubno.

-He held several senior government positions; opposed the support of the Pretender Dmitri-I, and the Commonwealth war with the Moscow State (1609-1618), strengthened Dubno Castle ramparts, built a deep moat and a suspension bridge in the city founded by the Bernardine church and church of St. John of Nepomuk.
-In addition, he funded churches in Mezhyrechchy and Astrovtsy.
+He held several senior government positions; opposed the support of the Pretender Dmitri I, and the Commonwealth war with the Moscow State (1609-1618), strengthened Dubno Castle ramparts, built a deep moat and a suspension bridge in the city, founded the Bernardine church and church of St. John of Nepomuk.
+In addition, he funded churches in Mezhyrich and Astrovtsy.
 Orthodox clerics in his province did not interfere.

-Cherished treasures of the ancestors, especially the prized gold medal with the image of his father, Prince Constantine-Basil, which as amulets took with him on hikes.
+He cherished treasures of the ancestors, especially the prized gold medal with the image of his father, Prince Constantine-Basil, which he took with him on hikes as an amulet.
 This medal is now in the Hermitage.

 Ostrogski married Suzanne Sered in 1582, and had two daughters, Eleanor and Euphrosyne.
 His marriage in 1597 with Catherine Lubomirski was childless.
 His final marriage in 1612 with Teafiliya Tarlo produced a son, Janusz Vladimir, who died in infancy, causing the Ostrogski family to die out with its final ruler in 1620.